sailthru/stolos/scheduler/README.md

 1. Run the task.

 - **See scheduler/examples/tasks/minimal_viable_example.py for details
-  on how to perform these simple steps.**
+  on how to perform these simple steps for a spark job.**

-# TODO: insertlink above
+- A bash job doesn't need any application code to run, as long as that code is available from command-line

-# TODO: continyue the readme and decide on sections
+TODO: insertlink above

 Usage:
 ==============

-In order to run a job, you have to queue it and then execute it:
+In order to run a job, you have to queue it and then execute it.

-You can read from the application's queue and execute code:
+You can read from the application's queue and execute code via:

     ./bin/scheduler --app_name test_scheduler/test_minimal -h